aalemayhu/dotfiles/README.md

 This repository contains the configurations files I use both on Linux and macOS.

-To install just on a server just run `make`.
-For a desktop enviornment `make desktop`.
+To install on a server run `make` or `make desktop` for a desktop environment.

 ## Essential packages